 The Sixth Circuit noted that Justice Powell found the Davis admissions program unconstitutional in part because it operated under a dual track system, one for the preferred minorities and one for everyone else.
 Grutter, 288 F.3d at 744.
-Here, as part of its admissions process, the law school compiled admission grids each year showing applicants' LSAT scores and UGPA: one grid for all applicants and separate grids for various racial groups including African Americans, Native Americans, Mexican Americans, Hispanic Americans, Asian/Pacific Island Americans, Puerto

-Ricans, and Caucasians.
+Here, as part of its admissions process, the law school compiled admission grids each year showing applicants' LSAT scores and UGPA: one grid for all applicants and separate grids for various racial groups including African Americans, Native Americans, Mexican Americans, Hispanic Americans, Asian/Pacific Island Americans, Puerto Ricans, and Caucasians.
 Grutter, 137 F. Supp.
 2d at 836 and n.19.
-The law school admissions director testified that the school maintained "daily reports" which broke down applicants into specific racial categories and that he consulted those reports in order to keep track of the racial composition of the class in order to ensure that a "critical mass" of minority students was admitted.
+The law school admissions director testified that the school maintained "daily reports" which broke down applicants into specific racial categories and that he consulted those reports in order to keep track of the racial composition of the class in order to ensure that a "critical mass" of minority students were admitted.
 Id. at 832.
-This "critical mass" was the minimum "goal" of 10-12% minority admissions.
-Id. at 830-31.
-Thus the law school's daily tracking of minority applicants in order to meet the preordained goal is merely a more sophisticated version of the dual track admissions system Justice Powell condemned in Bakke.
-The law school made no showing that it tracks the applications of farmers or other diverse applicants with the same attentionit gives to members of the favored races.
-And the race preference does not "tip the balance" between closely matched applicants of different races; it is the decisive factor.
-Law school Dean Lehman testified that in 1995 all African American applicants with an LSAT score of 159-160 and a UGPA of 3.00 and above were admitted, but only 1 of 54 Asian applicants and 4 of 190 white applicants with such qualifications were admitted.
+This is merely a more sophisticated version of the dual track admissions system Justice Powell condemned in Bakke.
+The law school made no showing that it tracks the applications of farmers or other diverse applicants with the same attention it gives to members of the favored races.
+And the race-preference does not "tip the balance" between closely matched applicants of different races, it is the decisive factor.
+Law school Dean Lehman testified that in 1995 all African American applicants with an LSAT score of 159-160 and a UGPA of 3.00 and above were admitted, but only one of 54 Asian applicants and four of 190 white applicants with such qualifications were admitted.
 Id. at 834 n.13.
-That is, 100% of African American applicants with those scores were admitted but only 1.85% of Asian and 2.1% of white applicants were admitted.
-These hugely disparate figures show that race was not simply one element, it was the dominant, or in the words of Dean Lehman, the "determinative" factor.
+These figures show that race was not simply one element, it was the dominant or, in the words of Dean Lehman, the "determinative" factor.
 Id. at 834.
 These statistics make plain the law school's "facial intent to discriminate" through its dual track race-preference admissions program.
-As such, the program is in gross violation of the Fourteenth Amendment under the standard set by Justice Powell in Bakke.
+As such, the program violates the Fourteenth